bzaf-o/kmk2533-finalproject/README.md

 Final group project for KMK2533 Fundamentals of Data Mining class, which utilises Python and four classifying algorithms to train a model which predicts the category of a student's GPA based on several factors such as status of employment, number of hours games, gender, etc. etc.

-Dataset is sourced from [here.](https://data.mendeley.com/datasets/5b82ytz489/1)
+Dataset is sourced from [here](https://data.mendeley.com/datasets/5b82ytz489/1), and the code can be viewed live [here](https://kmk2533-finalproject-01.streamlit.app/).